InnocentBug/G-BigSMILES/SI.md

 ### Syndiotactic PP

-For syndiotactic PP, we define two different types of repeat units, each with a different tacticity.
-After that, we use the same technique as with PS-PMMA to achieve alternating repetition of the repeat units.
+In the case of syndiotactic PP, we establish two distinct repeat units, each with a unique tacticity.
+Then, we utilize the same method as with PS-PMMA to achieve alternating repetition of the repeat units.

 ```python
 generative_bigSMILES = "C{[>][<|0 0 0 1|]C[C@H](C)[>|0 0 1 0|], [<|0 1 0 0|]C[C@@H](C)[>|1 0 0 0|] [<]}|poisson(900)|[H]"